ADHD-Friendly Tips for Regaining Focus & Productivity

 The second thing that I find helps is that if I’m taking regular breaks — those regular breaks (that are rejuvenating vs tik tok doom scrolling) help eliminate the need to get distracted when the work is too daunting.

 Another effective way to improve your focus is to set clear goals and prioritize your tasks.
-What exactly do you plan to accomplish today?
+Creating a realistic to-do list can help manage tasks, reduce feelings of overwhelm, and enhance motivation by structuring work around both enjoyable and less desirable tasks.
 When you have a clear understanding of what you need to accomplish and the order in which you need to do it, it can help you to stay on track and avoid distractions.

 Start by making a list of the tasks you need to complete, and then prioritize them based on their importance and deadline.
 This can help you to stay focused on the most critical tasks and avoid getting bogged down in less important work.